 Minnesota is as good a place as any to look for reclaimed wood.
 With a rich history of barns and other wooden architecture, there is a vibrant community of recycled and reclaimed wood throughout the state.
 Whether you’re in the Twin Cities or up north, you can find numerous lumber yards and wood suppliers who have exactly what you need for your next big reclaimed wood project.
-There is no shortage of reclaimed wood in Minnesota.
+There is no shortage in the reclaimed wood MN industry.

 1. Superior Woods

-With an extensive offering of recycled wood, wide plank flooring, and reclaimed wood, Superior Woods is a staple of the reclaimed lumber scene in Minnesota.
+With an extensive offering of recycled wood, wide plank flooring, and reclaimed wood, Superior Woods is a staple of the reclaimed wood MN scene.
 They source their wood from numerous sources, including antique American barns built hundreds of years ago and early American industrial buildings and bridges.

 2. Manomin Resawn Timbers // Your Minnesota Reclaimed Wood Dealer